spapas/spapas.github.io/content/react-redux-tutorial.rst

 redux-thunk?
 ============

 Now, about redux-thunk.
-I won't go into much detail here, you can read more in this `great SO answer`_, however I'd like to point out here that **everything that can be done with redux-thunk can also be done without it**.
+I won't go into much detail here, you can read more about it in this `great SO answer`_, however I'd like to point out here that **everything that can be done with redux-thunk can also be done without it** so you may safely skip it if you feel that you don't really need it in your project.

-A thunk allows you to create action creators that don't only return action objects but are more general, something like this:
+But what does it do?
+Well, redux-thunk allows you to create action creators that don't only return action objects but can do various other things, like calling other actions or dispatching actions conditionally.
+When using redux-thunk, an action returns a function that can do any of the above mentioned things, something like this:

 .. code::